 Belt Levels in Hapkido

-The hapkido belts system follows a structured order.
+The hapkido belt system follows a structured order.
 Students move from beginner to expert.

 1. White Belt (Beginner Level)